Aspose/releases.aspose.com/content/en/html/net/release-notes/2024/aspose-html-for-net-24-2-release-notes.md

 linktitle: "Aspose.HTML for .NET 24.2 Release Notes"
 title: "Aspose.HTML for .NET 24.2 Release Notes"
 weight: 110
 description: "In this release, we have improved performance and reduce PDF document processing time.
-We also improved the quality of the rendering result and implemented enhancements to the conversion algorithm to accurately render tables in the generated PDFs."
+We also improved the quality of the rendering result and implemented enhancements to the conversion algorithm to accurately render tables in the generated PDFs.
+Added more advanced functionality for saving documents using the ResourceHandler class, which replaced IOutputStorage."
 type: "repository"
 layout: "release"
 hideChildren: false